Federal Court Decisions

-Army Promotion Review Board (PRB) recommends the restoration of client's name to the O-4 promotion list and client is promoted.
+Army Promotion Review Board (PRB) recommended the restoration of client's name to the O-4 promotion list and client was promoted.
 His promotion had been delayed based on a stale and erroneous "Titling" action by an over-zealous Army CID.
 We demonstrated that the client did not engage in the activity alleged and that the matter had previously been disposed of non-punitively by his command.

 Air Force Board for Correction of Military Record: The AFBCMR granted client's application challenging separation based on "Personality Disorder."
 We demonstrated the diagnosis was erroneous and false.
 Corrected DD214 states the basis for discharge as "Secretarial Authority."

 Board for Correction of Naval Records: The BCNR voids and removes a relief for cause adverse FITREP after we demonstrated false statements were made in the report by the RS and RO.
 The USMC officer was wrongly accused of failure to prevent hazing.

 Board for Correction of Naval Records: The BCNR awards Marine constructive service credit for five years of service after finding he was improperly denied reenlistment after a LOD injury.
 The BCNR directed the Marine's reenlistment and he is now retirement eligible.

 Army Board for the Correction of Military Records: After two denials by Army Human Resources Command, the ABCMR granted the client's petition for the Purple Heart Medal based on a concussive injury resulting from an IED blast in Iraq, 2004.